-Profesor Kalet has been teaching and working in the area of digital communications in both Israel and the United States for more than forty years.
+Professor Kalet has been teaching and working in the area of digital communications in both Israel and the United States for more than forty-five years.

 He lives in Israel, where he teaches at the Ariel University.
-He has also been teaching since 2004, as an Adjunct Professor in the Department of Electrical Engineering in Columbia University in New York.
-He has worked on modulation techniques in the area of mobile wireless communications and digital transmission over the twisted-pair cable (HDSL, ADSL, and the 56 Kbps modem) at Bell Laboratories and in the area of satellite communications at MIT Lincoln Laboratories.
+He has also been teaching, as an Adjunct Professor in the Department of Electrical Engineering in Columbia University in New York, since 2004.
+He has worked on modulation techniques, in the area of mobile wireless communications and digital transmission over the twisted-pair cable (HDSL, ADSL, and the 56 Kbps modem) at Bell Laboratories and in the area of satellite communications at MIT Lincoln Laboratories.

 Professor Kalet has been a member of the Continuing Education Institute-Europe Faculty since 1988.

-Course #58 Modern Digital Modulation Techniques for Wireless, Satellite, and Wireline Communications - 5G and 6G and Beyond
+Course #058 Modern Digital Modulation Techniques for Wireless, Satellite, and Wireline Communications - 5G and 6G and Beyond